-This study uses two successive approaches, qualitative and quantitative, to capture the crisis experienced by SMEs in Indonesia.
-Phenomenological research is the most appropriate because the impact of the COVID-19 pandemic is unexplored and unexpected, and phenomenology will be able to investigate the "lived experience' (Pietkiewicz & Smith, 2014) when SME owners try to save their businesses.
-This study uses the phenomenological approach with a quantitative study to verify the generalizability of the qualitative findings.
-We did not conduct a literature synthesis or formulate hypotheses prior to a field study because phenomenology requires researchers to be free from theories and concepts to prevent bias.
+Phenomenological research is the most appropriate because the impact of the COVID-19 pandemic is unexplored and unexpected, and phenomenology can investigate the "lived experience" (Pietkiewicz & Smith, 2014) when SME owners try to save their businesses.
+This study used a phenomenological approach (i.e., qualitative study) followed by a quantitative study to verify the generalizability of the qualitative findings.
+We did not conduct a literature synthesis or formulate hypotheses before the field study because phenomenology requires researchers to be free from theories and concepts to prevent bias.
+Figure 1 depicts the overall research design, as Creswell (2009) suggested.